n Knee - Arthroscopic Chondroplasty - AOA Orthopedic Specialists

 recovery for arthroscopic chondroplasty (Arthroscopic knee surgery)

 The recovery time for arthroscopic chondroplasty is much faster than traditional open knee surgery because it is done using arthroscopy, a much less invasive procedure.
-Still, it is important to follow your orthopedic surgeon’s instructions carefully after you return home from a arthoscopic knee surgery.
+Still, it is important to follow your orthopedic surgeon’s instructions carefully after you return home from an arthoscopic knee surgery.
 You should ask someone to check on you the first evening you are home.

 Most patients need crutches or other assistance after arthroscopic surgery.
 Your surgeon will tell you when it is safe to put weight on your foot and leg.
 If you have any questions about bearing weight, call your surgeon.